Full Information Page – 2026 Update

 Keep accurate diesel usage logbooks effortlessly with our simple, easy‑to‑use mobile app — right from your phone, even in the field.

-We securely store all your diesel logs for the full 5‑year period required by SARS.
+We securely store your diesel logbooks for the full 5‑year period required by SARS.
 No more lost paperwork or missing records.

-Easily specify and categorise which diesel usage on your farm qualifies for the rebate, separating eligible from non‑eligible activities.
+Easily specify and categorise which diesel usage on your farm qualifies for the rebate, so you can calculate tax‑deductible litres.

-Export your complete diesel records in the exact SARS template format in Excel — ready to submit with zero manual formatting.
+Export your complete diesel logbooks in the SARS template format in Excel — ready for submission with zero manual formatting.

 Information sourced from official SARS publications.
 Last reviewed March 2026.
 Always verify with a registered tax practitioner for advice specific to your farming operation.